dustinsoftware/Challonge-Scheduler/README.md

 Challonge-Scheduler
 ===================

-A C# app for scheduling stations a live tournament.
+A C# app for scheduling stations for a live tournament.